JoelStansbury/widgetron/README.rst

 ::

-   usage: widgetron [-h] [-deps DEPENDENCIES [DEPENDENCIES ...]] [-c CHANNELS [CHANNELS ...]] [-p PORT] [-n NAME] [-o OUTDIR] [-v VERSION]
+   usage: widgetron [-h] [-o OUTDIR] [-nb NOTEBOOK] [-v VERSION]
+                  [-env ENVIRONMENT_YAML]
+                  [-deps DEPENDENCIES [DEPENDENCIES ...]]
+                  [-c CHANNELS [CHANNELS ...]] [-src PYTHON_SOURCE_DIR]
-                    [-src PYTHON_SOURCE_DIR] [-icon ICON]
+                  [-sc SERVER_COMMAND [SERVER_COMMAND ...]] [-icon ICON]
-                    file
+                  [directory]

-   Creates an electron app for displaying the output cells of an interactive notebook.
+   Creates an app for displaying the output cells of an interactive notebook.

    positional arguments:
-     file                  Path to notebook to convert. (must be .ipynb)
+   directory             Directory to build in.
+This is also where the utility
+                           will search for relevant config files (i.e.
+                           `environment.yml`, `setup.cfg`, `pyproject.toml`)

    options:
+   -h, --help            show this help message and exit -o OUTDIR, --outdir OUTDIR
+                           Where to put the installer.
+   -nb NOTEBOOK, --notebook NOTEBOOK
+                           Path to notebook to convert. (must be .ipynb) -v VERSION, --version VERSION
+                           Version number.
+   -env ENVIRONMENT_YAML, --environment_yaml ENVIRONMENT_YAML
+                           Path to environment.yml
-   -h, --help            show this help message and exit -deps DEPENDENCIES [DEPENDENCIES ...], --dependencies DEPENDENCIES [DEPENDENCIES ...]
+   -deps DEPENDENCIES [DEPENDENCIES ...], --dependencies DEPENDENCIES [DEPENDENCIES ...]
                            List of conda-forge packages required to run the widget (pip packages are not supported).
+Deduced from environment_yaml if None.
    -c CHANNELS [CHANNELS ...], --channels CHANNELS [CHANNELS ...]
                            List of conda channels required to find specified packages.
 Order is obeyed, 'local' is always checked first.
-Default= ['conda-forge',] -p PORT, --port PORT  4-digit port number on which the notebook will be hosted (if the port is in use, voila will scan for a free port).
-   -n NAME, --name NAME  Name of the application (defaults to the notebook name).
-   -o OUTDIR, --outdir OUTDIR
-                           App version number.
-   -v VERSION, --version VERSION
+Default=['conda-forge',].
+Deduced from
+                           environment_yaml if None.
    -src PYTHON_SOURCE_DIR, --python_source_dir PYTHON_SOURCE_DIR
                            This is a shortcut to avoid needing to build a conda package for your source code.
-Widgetron is basically a big jinja template, if your notebook has `from my_package import my_widget` then you would pass C:/path/to/my_package, and the directory will by copied recursively into a package shell immediately next to the notebook.
+Widgetron is basically a big jinja template, if your notebook has `from my_package import my_widget` then you would pass C:/path/to/my_package, and the directory will by
+                           copied recursively into a package shell immediately next to the notebook.
+   -sc SERVER_COMMAND [SERVER_COMMAND ...], --server_command SERVER_COMMAND [SERVER_COMMAND ...]
+                           How to launch JupyterLab.
+Default `["jupyter", "lab", "--no-browser"]`
    -icon ICON, --icon ICON
-                           Icon for app.
-Must be a .ico file
+                           256 by 256 icon file (must be appropriate to OS) win:
+                           .ico osx: .icns linux: .png

 Example Usage
 -------------